OmenApps/django-generate-series/docs/usage_examples.md

 """
 ```

-The resulting SQL would look something like
+The resulting SQL would look something like:

 ```sql
 SELECT